katebeavis/digital-garden/r1-log.md

 https://www.brainscape.com/blog/2016/08/better-learning-focused-vs-diffuse-thinking/

 Focused thinking is when all your attention is on the matter at hand and there are no distractions.
-Diffuse thinking is when you are not 100% focused and let you mind wander - an explanation for the 'shower epiphany'
+Diffuse thinking is when you are not 100% focused and let your mind wander - an explanation for the 'shower epiphany'.

 ## Day 3